 - The amount of Federal aid received also depends in part on the cost of the school the student wants to attend.

-- Students status as a full-time or part-time student will also help decide the amount, if any, of the Pell Grant funds the student receives.
+- Students status as a full-time or part-time student will also help decide the amount, if any, of the Pell Grant funding the student receives.

 - Students should normally plan to attend school for most of the academic year.